Introduction to Budgeting

 What Is A Budget?

-What is a A plan showing targets for income and expenses over a fixed time period, such as a month or a year.?
-A A plan showing targets for income and expenses over a fixed time period, such as a month or a year. is a listing of your income and the amount you can afford to spend on your expenses.
+What is a budget?
+A budget is a listing of your income and the amount you can afford to spend on your expenses.
 Income includes your wages and returns you get from any investments you have.
 I’m going to assume that most of my readers don’t have a lot of investments (yet) or want to save the returns from any investments (as opposed to spend them), so my discussions of budgeting will include only wages as income.
 Expenses include every dollar you spend, from income taxes to housing costs to food to fun stuff like vacations, sporting events and going out for a nice dinner and drinks.

 To be clear, the budgeting process is to your financial health what cleaning your bathroom is to your physical health.
 Most people don’t find creating and sticking to a budget to be much fun.
 The longer you put it off, though, the harder it is to do.
 If you don’t clean your bathroom or make a budget, you can end up with physical or financial illness that can be really hard to overcome.
 However, if you make a budget, you’ll be much more confident in your financial decisions.
 You will be less likely to run up more debt than you can afford to re-pay and will be more likely to have enough money on which to retire, as recommended by my friend who didn’t keep a budget for most of her life and faced a financial disaster..